 With regard to ENTP careers, this type is best suited for working with people and ideas.
 Since many ENTPs are effective writers and orators, they often do well as journalists, writers, or editors.
 While apt to grow weary of the ncreasing systematization and bureaucracy of the modern education system, ENTPs may also enjoy teaching.
 ENTPs with religious affiliations may function as missionaries, pastors, or ministers, although their knack for deviating from conventional dogmas and traditions may precipitate problems.
 ENTPs may also enjoy work as actors, mediators, diplomats, or entrepreneurs.

 Each personality type prefers to use four of the eight functions first described by Jung.
-These four functions comprise its “functional stack.”
+These four functions comprise its “function stack.”
 The relative strength of preference for these four functions is expressed in the following manner: dominant, auxiliary, tertiary, and inferior.
 ENTPs’ first preference is Ne, followed by Ti, Fe, and Si respectively.
-This is depicted in the arrangement of their functional stack:
+This is depicted in the arrangement of their function stack: